ingakv/stack-interpreter/README.md

 This is a simple concatenative, stack-based, programming language interpreter that can do simple math, io, parsing, and simple code blocks.
 I wrote this in Rust.

-Currently I have Ints, Floats, Bools, Strings, Lists, and Code blocks as separate file types.
-It also has the ability to execute code for a list with the each function.
+Currently, I have Ints, Floats, Bools, Strings, Lists, and Code blocks as separate file types.
+It also has the ability to execute code for a list with the 'each' function.

 However, this version does not pass the majority of the tests.
-This is due to an issue concerning the order of which the variables or operations are executed.
+This is due to an issue concerning the order in which the variables or operations are executed.

 The previous version with less functionality is commit 2d53a09e53b97eb99820a3f1148bf8b8e7d9efd9